This paper was presented at AICTE Sponsored National e-Conference 2020 titled

 In case of computers we do not even know our responsibility.
 If we were to draw an analogy with computers, what we do is expect the aircraft to reach us to our office a few kilometres away, or sometimes want the scooter to reach us to far away towns.
 What is worse, we are not ready to even go to the airport and expect the aeroplane to come to our house and pick us up.
 If it doesn't, we curse the "aircraft".
 This leads to frustration.
 We don't realise that the "aircraft" is not designed for such services.
 If we expect the service of a car from an aeroplane, then something is wrong with our expectation.
 This exactly is the scenario with computers.

-Fig. 1: Note that the representation of machine is unchanged in the three diagrams whereas that of man has changed.
+Note that the representation of machine is unchanged in the three diagrams whereas that of man has changed.
 Machine interface is standard and has remained more or less the same over the years.
 Man has slowly (over hundred years of industrialisation) changed his behaviour & lifestyle to develop a compatible or matching interface with computers.
 Fig. 3c shows that the interfaces are matching or compatible

 In fact man has got so used to the machine that he does not even realise how he has adapted to it, how he has changed his habits and lifestyle to take advantage of the machine, as we saw in the previous example of our interface with the aircraft.

-In case of computers, there is no standard machine and the user interface has also changed over the years (from centralised batch processing to distributed end user computing to web based computing).
-As a result man has not so far been able to develop a suitable interface (Fig. 2).
+In case of computers, there is no standard machine and the user interface has also changed very rapidly over the years (from centralised batch processing to distributed end user computing to web based computing).
+As a result man has not so far been able to develop a suitable interface (Fig. 3).

-In figure 2, the part on the left in the three figures (which represents the machine of the information age (computer)) keeps changing constantly and hence the two parts do not match.
+In Fig. 3, the part on the left in the three figures (which represents the machine of the information age (computer)) keeps changing constantly and hence the two parts do not match.

 In case of computers, because of modifiability of software, the same software behaves differently from time to time.
 So man can't easily get used to or familiar with its behaviour.
 He finds it difficult to get used to the software machine because there is no standard machine.
 As there is no standard machine, there can be no standard protocol.
 Each one has to design his own interface the hard way and therefore takes more time to utilize his machine.